 5 Query analysis and labeling

-Looking back, we may have made things actually harder for us.
+Looking back, we may have made things actually harder for ourselves.
 If one considers that MIRACL labeling was generated mostly based on BM25/mDPR/mColBERT12, which are weaker than the ones considered in this work, we could be just increasing the amount of false negatives.
 This is what we aim to study in this section.
-Note that we do not want to bash the annotation of MIRACL, a dataset with so many queries and so much annotation is not only essential to the community but very costly (both in monetary value and amount of work), our goal here is to look into if we made it harder for ourselves or if spending so much time on first stage retrievers was worth it.
+Note that we do not intend to bash the annotation of MIRACL, a dataset with so many queries and so much annotation is not only essential to the community but very costly (both in monetary value and amount of work).Our goal here is to look into if we made it harder for ourselves or if spending so much time on first stage retrievers was worth it.

 Just as a preliminary analysis, let us consider the Judged@ metric.
 As there’s an average of 10 documents judged per query, one would expect that Judged@10 increases a lot when nDCG@10 increases.
-However this is not actually what we see, for example, Hybrid 0 (nDCG@10 57.8) has an average Judged@10 of 50.1, while our best run actually reduces it to 48.5%.
-While this is probably due to the fact that we learn to not retrieve the known negatives, it is still counter-intuitive to what one would expect (for example recall@20 increased from 83.0% to 94.0%).
+However, this is not actually what we see.
+For example, Hybrid 0 (nDCG@10 57.8) has an average Judged@10 of 50.1, while our best run actually reduces it to 48.5%.
+While this is probably due to the fact that we learn to not retrieve the known negatives, it is still counter-intuitive to what one would expect (for example Recall@20 increased from 83.0% to 94.0%).
 This could mean that there are potential false negatives that we found, that would not have been found with BM25 or mDPR, making it harder for the rerankers as not only do they need to learn to properly rank, but also to avoid the labeling bias.

-However, actually looking at the data from French13 actually showed the opposite: i.e. There are more false negatives on our top1 that were also present on the top100 of Hybrid 0 than the opposite.
+However, actually looking at the data from French13 showed the opposite effect: i.e. There are more false negatives on our top1 that were also present on the top100 of Hybrid 0 than the opposite.
 The French dev set is composed of 343 queries, of which 217 are judged as positive for our submitted model, 93 are known negatives and only 33 (slightly less than 10%) are unjudged.
-Of those 33, 5 were not on the top200 of Hybrid 0 and of those 5 only 2 (40%) is actually a false positive and 1 of the others we do not agree with the positive passage.
+Of those 33, 5 were not on the top200 of Hybrid 0, and of those 5 only 2 (40%) are actually a false positive and 1 of the others we do not agree with the positive passage.
 On the other hand, out of the other 28, 15 (53%) are false negatives14 and another 4 (making 19/28 or around 67%) would actually be positives

 12which is different from our mColBERT 13We could also have looked into English, but much more time would be needed as there are more than 100